prcdslnc13/armoredblood.github.io/_posts/2018-4-17-RivercityLabs.markdown

  RiverCitylabs
 ----
-RiverCitylabs started as a late night talk in a coffee shop after I gave a talk on 3D printing in 2012.
+RiverCityLabs started as a late night discussion in a coffee shop after I gave a talk on 3D printing in 2012.
 Since then has grown to a fully operational 501(c)(3) organization with over 50 full time members and a deeply dedicated board of directors.

 We are the only makerspace of our kind in the surrounding area and therefore pull membership from all of our surrounding cities.